Atoms and Isotopes

 - Formed through natural processes and has a definite chemical composition.

-- Identified by their characteristic physical properties such as crystalline structure, hardness, density, flammability, and color.
+- They are identified by their characteristic physical properties such as crystalline structure, hardness, density, flammability, and color.

 Minerals are crystalline solids.
 A crystal is a solid in which the atoms are arranged in a regular, repeating pattern.
 The pattern of atoms in different samples of the same mineral is the same.
 Is glass a mineral?
 Without a crystalline structure, even natural glass is not a mineral.
 (Minerals and Mineral Groups | Earth Science, n.d.)